rhel-labs/learn-katacoda/buildah/step5.md

 `buildah config --port 80 --cmd "/usr/sbin/init" working-container`{{execute T1}}

-These options to `buildah config` are equivalent to the EXPOSE and CMD directives in an OCIFile.
+These options to `buildah config` are equivalent to the EXPOSE and CMD directives in a Containerfile.

 > _NOTE:_  As we're using systemd to start the service, use the `--cmd` option not `--entrypoint`.